juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 # Chatbot Personalization Examples

-Consider the following examples that cover a wide variety of domains, from e-commerce to healthcare.
+Consider the following examples in a wide variety of domains, from e-commerce to healthcare.
+As shown below, a chatbot must know a user's unique characteristics beyond his/her past activities or explicit preferences to serve the user as a unique individual.

 ## Personalized Product Recommendation